hyperium/hyper/README.md

 Hyper offers both an HTTP client and server which can be used to drive complex web applications written entirely in Rust.

+Be aware that hyper is still actively evolving towards 1.0, and is likely to experience breaking changes before stabilising.
+The current area of change is the movement towards async IO and refining the design around that.
+You can also see the [1.0 issue milestone](https://github.com/hyperium/hyper/milestone/1).

 The documentation is located at [http://hyperium.github.io/hyper](http://hyperium.github.io/hyper).